niamhconno/Watters-et-al-2020-jNeurosci/README.md

 Matlab code to semi-automatically identify stationary mitochondria from time-lapse imaging of axonal mitochondria (requires user input)

-A sample input file is provided ('sample_cellprofiler_output.csv'), and sample output files (.mat and .fig) begin with 'X...'. (output filenames have been edited to avoid interference when you run the sample analysis).
+A sample input file is provided ('sample_cellprofiler_output.csv'), and sample output files (.mat and .fig) begin with 'X...' (one .bmp file provided to open outside Matlab.
+Output filenames have been edited to avoid interference when you run the sample analysis on your own machine :-).

 Sample analysis:
 1. Download and store files in folder